ahmedmlaouhia/Adcash-devops-assignment/README.md

 ### Ansible Prometheus deployment

-The configuration in `step2/ansible` installs Docker on the VM and runs Prometheus in a container.
+The configuration in `step2/ansible` installs Docker on the VM and runs Prometheus and Grafana in containers on a shared Docker network.

 **File layout**